simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 ### Adjusting channel settings

 Adjusting the channel settings on your WiFi router can help improve signal strength and reduce interference.
-WiFi routers operate on different channels, and by default, they are set to automatically select the channel with the least interference.
+WiFi routers operate on different channels, and by default, they're set to automatically select the channel with the least interference.
 However, in some cases, manually selecting a specific channel can lead to better performance.

 Here are some key points to consider when adjusting channel settings: